Program Director, Varsity Head Coach

 A college standout, she was a four-year starter in goal for Ohio Wesleyan University, where she was voted captain after her sophomore season.
 A four-time All-Conference, two-time All-Ohio and All-Region player for the Bishops, she was named OWU Athlete of Year for 2018-2019 and holds the school record for career saves.
 She was also a three-time Academic All-Conference selection and a two-time All-Ohio Academic Award recipient during her college career before graduating with a degree in early childhood education.

-A fifth-grade teacher at Olentangy Meadows Elementary, she lives in Powell with her pup Zola.
+A kindergarten teacher at Liberty Tree Elementary School, she lives in Powell with her pup Zola.

 Volunteer Assistant Coach